 Externs who are interested in learning about group therapy have the option to apply to be a process observer in an interpersonal process group at CAPS.
 Process observers are an integral part of the CAPS group therapy program.
 Being a process observer provides an “in vivo” opportunity to learn about group process and effective group leadership, as well as the management and record-keeping needed to run a successful group.
 Process observers are at CAPS an additional three to four hours per week to accommodate weekly observation and post-group processing.
 They also participate in a five-hour process observer training with the CAPS group therapy coordinator prior to the beginning of the fall semester.
 Participation in group therapy training will require a 20 hour per week commitment.

 Externs meet with their individual supervisor for at least one hour of supervision each week.
 More individual supervision can be provided if needed based on client load or difficulty.
-Additionally, externs will meet for group supervision for one hour each week.
+Additionally, externs who participate in our group program will meet for group supervision for one hour each week.

 Externs meet with the entire staff once weekly during which time cases and clinical issues are discussed.
 This can be a lively exchange of ideas and externs are encouraged to “jump in” and participate.
 Additionally, this time is often used to present a training seminar on a variety of clinical and professional topics relevant to your CAPS experience and development as a clinician.

-Time will be built into externs' schedule for paperwork and preparations for therapy sessions and campus outreach.
-It is essential that paperwork be kept up to date at all times.
+Time will be built into externs’ schedule for paperwork and preparations for therapy sessions and campus outreach.
+It is essential that paperwork is kept up to date at all times.

 Externs will be trained in our intake procedures during the beginning of the fall semester.
-There will be formal training sessions and externs are encouraged to observe "live intakes" being conducted by staff members.
+There will be formal training sessions and externs are encouraged to observe “live intakes” being conducted by staff members.
 When ready, externs are observed conducting intakes by staff members and provided with feedback.
-Upon receiving the necessary training, externs will be scheduled for approximately two (2) intakes a week.
+Upon receiving the necessary training, externs will be scheduled for approximately four (4) intakes a week.

-Externs' participation in presenting workshops on campus or staffing CAPS information tables (such as at the Wellness Fair or for Alcohol Awareness Week) throughout the semester is required.
-Externs are expected to conduct 2-3 workshops and/or presentations each semester, and are encouraged to collaborate with other externs or staff members on these outreach efforts.
+Externs’ participation in presenting workshops on campus or staffing CAPS information tables (such as at the Wellness Fair or for Alcohol Awareness Week) throughout the semester is required.
+Externs are expected to conduct two to three workshops and/or presentations each semester and are encouraged to collaborate with other externs or staff members on these outreach efforts.